FrostyPayload/Zomboid/README.md

         RallyTravelDistance = 30, (The distance real zombies travel to from groups when idle.
 Minimum=5, Maximum=50, Default=20)
         RallyGroupSeparation = 15, (The distance between zombie groups.
 Minimum=5, Maximum=25, Default=15)
         RallyGroupRadius = 4, (How close members of a group stay to the group's leader.
 Minimum=1, Maximum=10, Default=3)

+Burningcherry.ini file:

+    nightlengthmodifier=1.0 (controls how dark nightime is.
+1.0=normal darkness, 0.0=bright)
+    PVP=true (Enable PVP. tue=on, false=off)
+    PauseEmpty=false (true=the server won't update if no players are on it (farming won't progress, etc., false=server time will run all time on)
+    GlobalChat=true (enable the Global Chat (/all command in chat). tue=chat on, false=chat off) Open=true (server is open to all (no whitelist), tue=server open to all, false=players have to bee added to the whitelist)
+    ServerWelcomeMessage= <RGB:1,0,0> Welcome to Project Zomboid MP ! to chat locally press 't', to global chat press 'y' or add '/all' before chatting <LINE> Type '/help' to have a list of available commands <LINE> <RGB:1,1,1> (Message that is displayed when joining the server)
+    LogLocalChat=false (display local chat in the chat panel(only players nearby can see it), tue=on, false=off )
+    AutoCreateUserInWhiteList=false (If your server is open, this option will allow the server to create the user in whitelist if they entered the server with a password, so his username will be protected)
+    DisplayUserName=true (False = you won't see another players username on top of their head + their name won't be logged inside the local chat)
+    SpawnPoint=0,0,0 (Use this to define a custom spawn point instead of the random one from character creation) SafetySystem=true (Allow the user to change their safety (if false and if PVP=true, then the safety will always be off) ShowSafety=true (Allow the players to see if someone have his safety off with the skull icon) SafetyToggleTimer=100 (When the player disable safety it take some times before HE enable it (tho the other players see it instantly), define it here)
+    SafetyCooldownTimer=120 (Every time you hit someone in safety off, add this timer to the cool down before you can actually toggle safety off)
+    SpawnItems=Add spawning items to new player, ex : Base.Axe,Base.WaterBottleFull... (every item need to be separated by a ",")
+    DefaultPort=16261 (Default port used by the server) ResetID=123456789 (determines if the server has undergone a soft-reset.
+If this number does match the client, the client must create a new character.
+Used in conjunction with PlayerServerID.
+Please, backup these IDs somewhere) [*changed]
+    Mods=CraftableAxes;Katana;MREMeal;NecroForge (Used to add mods to your server, like maps or other things, player will NEED to have this mods installed)
+    Map=MD Cortman Medical;MD Kate & Baldspot;MD Large Warehouse;MD Sunstar Hotel;The Farm;The Mall;WP Apartments;WP Food & Hardware Store;WP Giga Mart;WP Police Station;WP School;WP Storage Lots;WP Town Hall;WP Twiggy's;Muldraugh, KY
+    DoLuaChecksum=true (Do the lua checksum.
+Players with modified Lua files that differ from the server files will not be able to connect. true=Lua check, false=no lua check)
+    Public=false (If true send the info of the server to pz.com to be visible in the public server list) PublicName=Your PZ Server (Required for public server) PublicDescription= server with high loot (Optionnal, for public server) MaxPlayers=64 (Max players who can connect on the server (admin can by pass this)) PingFrequency=10 (Time between each client ping, in second) PingLimit=400 (Ping limit before being kicked, need to be 5 time over, in millisecond, 0 disbaled it.
+Using a value of 250 is good to avoid connections from china)
+    HoursForLootRespawn=0 (Enable loot respawn if > 0, then the cell need to be unseen for X (this parameter) in-game hours before respawn loot in it)
+    MaxItemsForLootRespawn=4 (For the loot respawn, if a container have more items than this number, it won't respawn loot (use it to limit respawn in safe house for example..)
+    ConstructionPreventsLootRespawn=true (items will not respawn in buildings that players have built structures in (baricading counts). true=on, false=off; depends on 2 things: the amount of loot needed in a container to respawn and the amount of time a cell has to be unseen to respawn.
+Usually it doesn't happen because players fill their containers and visit frequently.
+Even if it did.
+Loot respawn will only ever ADD to a container.
+It won't delete or randomize a container)
+    DropOffWhiteListAfterDeath=false (remove player accounts from the whitelist after death.
+Prevents creating a new character after death on)
+    NoFire=false (all forms of fire are disabled. except campfires) AnnounceDeath=false (if true, every time a player dies a message will be displayed in the chat) MinutesPerPage=1.0 (the number of game-world minutes it takes to read one page of a book) SaveWorldEveryMinutes=0 (loaded pats of the map are saved after this many real-world minutes have passed.
+The map is usually saved only after clients leave a loaded area)
+    PlayerSafehouse=false (admins and players may claim safehouses) AdminSafehouse=false (only admins may claim safehouses)
+    SafehouseAllowTrepass=true (allow non-members to enter a safehouse without being invited) SafehouseAllowFire=true (allow fire to damage safehouses)
+    SafehouseAllowLoot=true (allow non-members to take items from safehouses) SafehouseAllowRespawn=false (players spawn in a safehouse they were a member of before they died) SafehouseDaySurvivedToClaim=0 (players must have survived this many game-world days before they may claim a safehouse) SafeHouseRemovalTime=144 (players are automatically removed from a safehouse they have not visited for this many real-time hours)
+    AllowDestructionBySledgehammer=true (allow players to destroy world objects with the sledgehammer) KickFastPlayers=false (kick players that appear to be moving faster than is possible.
+May be buggy -- use with cation) ServerPlayerID=1234567899 (Determines if the character is from another server or singeplayer.
+This value may be changed by soft-resets.
+If this number does match the client, the client must create a new character.
+Used in conjunction with ResetID.
+Please, backup these IDs somewhere) [*changed]
+    RCONPort=12345 (Port for RCON) [*example]
+    RCONPassword= YOURPASSWORD (Password for RCON) [*example]
+    Password= SERVERLOGINPASSWORD (clients must know this password to join the server.
+Ignored when hosting a server via the Hosts button) [*example]
+    MaxAccountsPerUser=0 (limits the number of different accounts a single Steam unser may create on this server.
+Ignored when using the hosts button)
+    SleepAllowed=false (Enable sleep)
+    SleepNeeded=false (If true you will need to sleep when exhausted) WorkshopItems=624489512;972954692;670807387 (MOD + MAP IDs - folder can be found at: %\Steam\SteamApps\workshop\content\) SteamScoreboard=true (show steam usernames and avatars in the player list. true=visible to everyone, false=visible to no one, admin=visible to admins)
+    CoopServerLaunchTimeout=20
+    CoopMasterPingTimeout=60
+    VoiceEnable=true (In game Voip)
+    VoiceComplexity=5
+    VoicePeriod=20
+    VoiceSampleRate=24000
+    VoiceBuffering=8000
+    VoiceMinDistance=1.0
+    VoiceMaxDistance=50.0
+    Voice3D=true
+    server_browser_announced_ip=
+    UseTCPForMapDownloads=false
+    PlayerRespawnWithSelf=false
+    PlayerRespawnWithOther=false
+    FastForwardMultiplier=40.0
+    PlayerSaveOnDamage=true
+    SaveTransactionID=false
+    DisableSafehouseWhenPlayerConnected=false

+    Faction=true (enable Factions)
+    FactionDaySurvivedToCreate=0 (How many days you must survive to create a Faction) FactionPlayersRequiredForTag=1
+    AllowTradeUI=true (Allows you to trade among players) HoursForWorldItemRemoval=0.0 (How many in-game hrs before corpses dissappear) WorldItemRemovalList=Base.Vest,Base.Shirt,Base.Blouse,Base.Skirt,Base.Shoes
+    ItemRemovalListBlacklistToggle=false
+    DisableRadioStaff=false
+    DisableRadioAdmin=true
+    DisableRadioGM=true
+    DisableRadioOverseer=false
+    DisableRadioModerator=false
+    DisableRadioInvisible=true